LAMiNATE Talks

 May 12: José Alemán Bañón, Stockholm University — Examining predictive processing at different levels of linguistic representation in L1 and L2 speakers: Evidence from event-related potentials

-May 26: Gesa Hartwigsen, Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig — TBA
+May 26: Gesa Hartwigsen, Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig — Flexible Adaptation of Language Processing Under Challenge

 June 9: Wander Lowie, University of Groningen — Complex dynamic systems theory for second language development: Where are we now?